sucv/NSCC_tutorial_for_ASPIRE2/ReadMe.md

 Simply download the built container from [this link](https://entuedu-my.sharepoint.com/:f:/g/personal/su012_e_ntu_edu_sg/EmfmArJu9LtJhgGbPHyGMqgB0t33SoyM2Y_pVXgj94EBdg?e=gOZvT6), and proceed to the next step.

 The downloaded file is built following the steps and settings in Option 1, with `scipy scikit-learn matplotlib pandas` installed.
 They may meet your common usage already.
+To further install more packages on-the-go, check `job.psb`.

 #### Option 3<a name="O3"></a>
 [Return to Table of Content](#Table_of_Content)